rhezab/smile/docs/contributing.md

 ```

 In the `scripts` section, you see several commands.
 To run them you just type `npm run <cmd>`.
-For instance typing `npm run docs:dev` will effectively type `vitepress dev docs`.
-The `npm run <cmd>`
+For instance typing `npm run docs:dev` will effectively run the command `vitepress dev docs`.
-commands are just shorthands for running build steps of the vitepress documentation system, and
+The `npm run <cmd>` commands are just aliases/shorthands for running build steps of the
-later for the 🫠 Smile project itself.
+vitepress documentation system, and later for the 🫠 Smile project itself.
+It is similar to a
+Makefile.
 Anytime you forget the possible commands just type `npm run`
 on a line by itself and you'll get a listing like this:

 ```